BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 6.0 =
+* Ensure that default options are defined on activation

 = 5.9 =
 * Gutenberg block now has all possible options in the sidebar, which are in synchronized to Customizer options